 E-mail one copy of the informative proposal and a cover letter that includes a full mailing address, a daytime and evening telephone number, fax, and e-mail address of one author or editor to TESOL's publishing manager.

 TESOL asks all contributors to assign their copyright to the association.
-You will be asked to sign a contract during the production cycle for this volume.
+You will be asked to sign a royalty contract during the production cycle for this volume.
 Please do not submit work that has been previously published, that is currently under consideration elsewhere, or that is already under contract, and please do not submit work for which you wish to retain copyright.
-TESOL will also ask contributors to sign an informed consent release.
+TESOL will ask all contributors, not receiving royalties to sign an informed consent release.

 1925 Ballenger Avenue, Suite 550